AdaCore/training_material/courses/ada_essentials/130_program_structure/05-visibility_limits.rst

 Parents Do Not Know Their Children!
 -------------------------------------

-* Children grant themselves access to ancestors' private parts
+* Children grant themselves access to ancestors' private sections

    - May be created well after parent
    - Parent doesn't know if/when child packages will exist